dfuchss/fuchss.org/docs/projects/matrix/joinlink.md

 This bot allows the creation of join links to non-public rooms in matrix.
 It uses the [Trixnity](https://trixnity.gitlab.io/trixnity/) framework.
 The bot is currently in early alpha and primarily used as proof-of-concept.

-:warning: **No liability of any kind is assumed.
-This project is in alpha.
-It is possible that all implemented mechanisms can change.**
-Nevertheless, I am of course interested in feedback.
-Feel free to use the matrix chat (see below).
+🔨 This project is in alpha.
+Feel free to use the matrix chat (see below). 🔨

 ## Reason for this Bot

 I always struggled with the problem that I have private rooms, I want to share with a group of friends.
 Before the bot, I had to invite all the people.
 Now I can invite _JoinLink_ and create an invite link.
 This link can be shared to my friends who want to join my room (including spaces).

+## Setup

+1. Get a matrix account for the bot (e.g., on your own homeserver or on `matrix.org`)
+2. Prepare configuration:
+    * Copy `config-sample.json` to `config.json`
+    * Enter `baseUrl` to the matrix server and `username` / `password` for the bot user
+    * Set an encryption key.
+The bot will use this string as key to encrypt the state events.
+    * Add yourself (e.g., `@user:matrix.org`) or your homeserver (e.g., `:matrix.org`) to the `users` (empty == allow all).
+Users can interact with the bot.
+    * Add yourself to the `admins` (can't be empty)
+3. Either run the bot via jar or run it via the provided docker.
+    * If you run it locally, you can use the environment variable `CONFIG_PATH` to point at your `config.json` (defaults to `./config.json`)
+    * If you run it in docker, you can use a command similar to this `docker run -itd -v $LOCAL_PATH_TO_CONFIG:/usr/src/bot/data/config.json:ro -v $LOCAL_PAT ghcr.io/dfuchss/matrixjoinlink`
+    * If you want to persist sessions, you should persist the data volume `-v $LOCAL_PATH_TO_DATA:/usr/src/bot/data`

 ## Usage

-* A user (see user list) can invite the bot to a room.
+* A user (see user list in configuration file) can invite the bot to a room.
 * After the bot has joined use `!join help` to get an overview about the features of the bot (remember: the bot only respond to users in the user list)
 * In order to create a Join Link simply type `!join link SomeFancyNameForTheLink` and the bot will create a join link.
 Please make sure that the bot has the ability to invite users.